Saltar al pie de página

 USANDO IRONPRINT

-Cómo imprimir un documento Word en C#
+Cómo imprimir documentos de Word en C

-How to print a Word document in C#
+How to Print a Word Document in C#?

 3. Create a Word Document using IronWord WordDocument class